 All DBT clients participate in a weekly skills group.
 Unlike traditional group psychotherapy that focus on processing experiences and feelings, DBT groups focus on learning four important skill sets:

 - Mindfulness: Becoming aware of self and others and more attentive to the present moment.

-- Distress Tolerance: Feeling intense emotions like anger without reacting impulsively or using self-injury or substances to dampen distress.
+- Distress Tolerance: Feeling intense emotions like anger or shame without engaging in problematic behaviors to relieve distress

-- Emotional Regulation: Recognizing and labeling emotions and building resilience.
+- Emotional Regulation: Recognizing and labeling emotions, changing behaviors, and increasing resilience.

-- Interpersonal Effectiveness: Navigating conflict and interacting assertively.
+- Interpersonal Effectiveness: Building healthy relationships, navigating conflict, and interacting assertively.

-ACP now offers a DBT program designed to address the often co-occurring aspects of chemical dependency and mental health.
-This program combines the traditional DBT certified model with skills to specifically support you if you’re struggling with alcohol and/or drug use—utilizing a harm reduction in the case of relapse and with the ultimate goal of abstinence.
+DBT-SUD program designed to address the often co-occurring aspects of alcohol and drug abuse with mental health.
+This program combines the Adult DBT model with skills to specifically support you if you’re struggling with substance use—utilizing a harm reduction in the case of relapse and with the ultimate goal of abstinence.